aist-oceanworks/mudrod/GUIUserGuide.md

 Background Information
 ---
-This tutorial is designed to enable the user to successfully use web service component of MUDROD.
+This tutorial is designed to enable the user to successfully use the web service component of MUDROD.

 The MUDROD GUI enables the user to: